Margaret Mayall

 Margaret Walton Mayall (January 27, 1902 – December 6, 1995) was an American astronomer.
 She was the director of the American Association of Variable Star Observers (AAVSO) from 1949 to 1973.

+Early life and education

-Mayall (born Margaret Lyle Walton) was born in Iron Hill, Maryland, on 27 January 1902.
+Mayall (born Margaret Lyle Walton) was born in Iron Hill, Maryland, on January 27, 1902.
+The northern lights and Halley's comet in 1910 are stated to have stimulated her interest in astronomy at a young age.
 She attended the University of Delaware, where her interest in astronomy grew after taking math and chemistry courses.
-She then moved to Swarthmore College, where she received her Bachelor's Degree in Mathematics in 1924.
+She then moved to Swarthmore College, where she received her Bachelor's Degree in Mathematics in 1925.

-She earned an MA in Astronomy from Radcliffe College, Harvard University, in 1928 and worked as a research assistant and astronomer at Harvard College Observatory from 1924 to 1954, initially working with Annie Jump Cannon on classifying star spectra and estimating star brightness.
+She earned an MA in astronomy from Radcliffe College, Harvard University, in 1928 and worked as a research assistant and astronomer at Harvard College Observatory from 1924 to 1954, initially working with Annie Jump Cannon on classifying star spectra and estimating star brightness.
+During this time, she would spend summers working with Margaret Hardwood of the Maria Mitchell Observatory in Nantucket, MA, where she became interested in researching variable stars.
 She was a research staff member at the Heat Research Laboratory, Special Weapons Group, Massachusetts Institute of Technology from 1943 to 1946.

+Personal life

-While working in Nantucket, she met Robert Newton Mayall, a member of the American Association of Variable Star Observers (AAVSO).
-They married in 1927.
+While working in Nantucket, she met Robert Newton Mayall, a member of the American Association of Variable Star Observers (AAVSO), and would marry in 1927.
+They co-wrote several books on sundial and other subjects while working with the Ernst Sundial Collection of Harvard.